 The need for affordable housing and workforce housing, including for younger populations, low-income families, professionals and seniors was an issue consistently heard during the Plan2040 public outreach process.
-Goals BE11 and BE12 present a coordinated approach to support affordable housing that aligns with the Consolidated Plan prepared by Arundel Community Development Services.
-An analysis of housing needs in the County is presented in the Housing Element of Volume II of Plan2040.
 The State's Land Use Code requires that a housing element be included in the comprehensive plan and address the need for affordable housing within the County including workforce housing and low-income housing.